burito/voxel/README.md

 * ```deps/include/CL/*``` - The Khronos Group
     * https://github.com/KhronosGroup/OpenCL-Headers

+* this is based losely on parts of the algorithm outlined by [Cyril Crassin](http://maverick.inria.fr/Members/Cyril.Crassin/) in his [PhD Thesis](http://maverick.inria.fr/Publications/2011/Cra11/CCrassinThesis_EN_Web.pdf).
+It is not a complete implementation, and diverges from it in a few ways.
+In other words, don't allow how bad this is to reflect on him.

 For everything else, I am to blame.

 Afterword
 ---------
 It's a tech demo, don't expect it to work fast or at all.
 It only works on NVidia GPU's, I'm told it works on a GT240, but I use a GTX680, and advise you use something faster.
 AMD support is almost totally broken.
 It needs a miracle from AMD's driver team, not likely.

 -Dan